-- 3.1.
-Six main steps should be executed to set up and develop a severe accident management programme: - (1) Identification of challenge mechanisms: - Mechanisms that could challenge the fundamental safety functions or the barriers to a release of radioactive material should be identified. - (2) Identification of plant vulnerabilities: - Plant vulnerabilities should be identified, considering the challenge mechanisms, including the concurrent loss of the fundamental safety functions. - (3) Identification of plant capabilities: - For challenges to the fundamental safety functions and fission product barriers, the plant capabilities, including capabilities to mitigate such challenges, in terms of both available equipment and available personnel, should be considered. - The available or necessary hardware provisions for the execution of accident management strategies should be considered. - (4) Development of accident management guidance: - Suitable accident management guidance should be developed, including the use of permanent and on-site and off-site non-permanent equipment and instrumentation to cope with the vulnerabilities identified. - Development of accident management guidance should be supported by best estimate analyses. - Dependencies between external hazards should be considered. - The possibility and consequences of using erroneous information should be considered. - The means of obtaining information on the plant status, and the role of instrumentation therein should be considered, including cases in which the
+3.1.
+Six main steps should be executed to set up and develop a severe accident management programme:

+- (1) Identification of challenge mechanisms: - Mechanisms that could challenge the fundamental safety functions or the barriers to a release of radioactive material should be identified. - (2) Identification of plant vulnerabilities: - Plant vulnerabilities should be identified, considering the challenge mechanisms, including the concurrent loss of the fundamental safety functions. - (3) Identification of plant capabilities: - For challenges to the fundamental safety functions and fission product barriers, the plant capabilities, including capabilities to delay or mitigate such challenges, in terms of both available equipment and available personnel, should be considered. - The available or necessary hardware provisions for the execution of severe accident management strategies should be considered.

+(4) Development of severe accident management guidance:

+- Suitable severe accident management guidance should be developed, including the use of permanent and on-site and off-site non-permanent equipment and instrumentation to cope with the vulnerabilities identified. - Development of severe accident management guidance should be supported by appropriate analyses.
+Best estimate analyses are typically used for this purpose. - Dependencies between external hazards should be considered. - The possibility and consequences of using erroneous information should be considered. - The means of obtaining information on the plant status, and the role of instrumentation therein should be considered, including cases in which the information provided by instrumentation is erroneous and all normal power for instrumentation and control systems is unavailable. - Possible restrictions on the accessibility of certain areas for performing local actions should be considered.

-- information provided by instrumentation is erroneous and all normal power for instrumentation and control systems is unavailable. - Possible restrictions on the accessibility of certain areas for performing local actions should be considered. - Suitable procedures and guidelines to execute the strategies and measures should be developed. - Accident management strategies should consider extremely low probability events - (5) Establishment of a verification and validation process of the severe accident management programme. - (6) Integration of the severe accident management programme into the management system: - The lines of decision making, responsibility and authority in the teams that will be in charge of the execution of the accident management guidance should be specified. - Human and organizational factor aspects should be considered using a systemic approach to safety [add reference to GSR Part 2]. - A systematic approach to the periodic evaluation and updating of the guidance and training should be considered, with incorporation of new information and research insights into severe accident phenomena. - Education and training, exercises and drills and evaluation of personnel skills should be considered. - Integration of the severe accident management programme with the emergency arrangements for the plant should be ensured. - 3.2.
+- Interfaces with actions performed prior to any significant fuel rod degradation should be addressed. - Suitable procedures and guidelines to execute the strategies and measures should be developed. - Severe accident management strategies should consider relevant very low probability events.

+(5) Establishment of a verification and validation process of the severe accident management programme.

+(6) Integration of the severe accident management programme into the management system and the emergency preparedness and response arrangements:

+- The lines of decision making, responsibility and authority in the teams that will be in charge of the execution of the accident management guidance should be specified. - Human and organizational factor aspects should be considered using a systemic approach to safety [22]. - A systematic approach to the periodic evaluation and updating of the guidance and training should be considered, with incorporation of new information and research insights into severe accident phenomena. - Education and training and exercises and drills should be considered. - Integration of the severe accident management programme with the emergency arrangements for the plant should be ensured.

+3.2.
+All the general recommendations from Section 2 on the development of an accident management programme are also applicable to the development of a severe accident management programme.
+In this regard, the recommendations in Section 3 can be considered supplementary to the recommendations in Section 2.

+3.3.
 Severe accident sequences should be identified and analysed, using a combination of engineering judgement and deterministic methods and probabilistic methods.
-Sequences for which practicable accident management guidance can be implemented should be identified.
-Acceptable accident management guidance should be based upon best estimate assumptions, methods and analytical criteria.
-Activities for developing accident management guidance should take into account the following: - (a) Operating experience, relevant safety analysis and results from safety research; - (b) Review of these accident sequences against a set of criteria aimed at determining which severe accident challenges should be addressed in the design of the severe
+Sequences for which practicable severe accident management guidance can be implemented should be identified.
+Acceptable severe accident management guidance should be based upon best estimate assumptions, methods and analytical criteria.
+Activities for developing severe accident management guidance should be based upon best estimate assumptions, methods and analytical criteria.
+Activities for developing severe accident management guidance should take into account the following:

+(a) Operating experience, relevant safety analysis and results from safety research;